go2sh/cmake-integration-vscode/docs/reference/settings.md

 { "project": "cmake", "target": "ctest" }
 ```
 ### Workspace Targets
-With the `cmake.workspaceTargets` setting option, the behaviour of
+With the `cmake.build.workspaceTargets` setting option, the behaviour of
-the `cmake.buildWorkspace` command can be changed.
+the `cmake.build.buildWorkspace` command can be changed.
 By default, all
 targets of each project in a workspace will be build.
 Alternatively,
 the setting allows to specify an array of targets as described above,
 which will be build instead.
 This includes all dependencies specified
 either by CMake or by this extension.
 ```
-"cmake.workspaceTargets": [
+"cmake.build.workspaceTargets": [
   { "project": "projectA" },
   { "project": "projectB", "target": "commandA" }
 ],